ljw1004/csharpspec/csharp/classes.md

 ```
 the base class of the constructed type `G<int>` would be `B<string,int[]>`.

-The direct base class of a class type must be at least as accessible as the class type itself (§3.5.2).
+The direct base class of a class type must be at least as accessible as the class type itself ([Accessibility domains](basic-concepts.md#accessibility-domains)).
 For example, it is a compile-time error for a `public` class to derive from a `private` or `internal` class.

 The direct base class of a class type must not be any of the following types: `System.Array`, `System.Delegate`, `System.MulticastDelegate`, `System.Enum`, or `System.ValueType`.
 Furthermore, a generic class declaration cannot use `System.Attribute` as a direct or indirect base class.